JBrosDevelopment/Norma/README.md

 ];
 ```

-Now, to implement this in the Executor, we'll need to check to see if the first token is an identifier, and if it's value is the same as the function's name.
+Now, to implement this in the Executor, we'll need to check to see if the first token is an identifier, and if its value is the same as the function's name.
 If it is, we'll need to extract the parameters from the rest of the line.
-Last but not least, execute the function.
-Here is how it will look in code,
+And last but not least, execute the function.
+Here is how it will look in code:

 ```cs
 // inside the token switch in Execution.cs